lexbailey/joy2uinput/README.md

     sudo modprobe uinput

-If that didn't work, your system probably has restrictive permissions on `/dev/uinput`.
+If that didn't solve the problem, your system probably has restrictive permissions on `/dev/uinput`.
 This is a good thing in general, but prevents joy2uinput working.

 To fix this, first create a user group for users that are allowed to use uinput (and therefore allowed to use joy2uinput)